bradyhouse/house/fiddles/aws/whitepapers/whitepapers-waf-security.md

 ### Definition

-* Security in the cloud consists of 4 areas.
+* Security in the cloud consists of 4 areas:

   1. Data Protection
   2. Privilege Management